Recommended Reading

 I was disheartened by sweeping assumptions, unsubstantiated conclusions ... and I bristled occasionally when she included you and me in the global "we."

 The chapter "Basic Mechanics" is quite interesting and informative.
-This portion of the booke is an ambitious project.
+This portion of the book is an ambitious project.
 It succeeds rather well for a chapter that touches on so many instruments.
 Needless to say, here Bruser was restricted by the size of this book, thus each instrument only receives superficial treatment.
 Still I was enticed by the details and found myself wanting more.
 I'd like to see a larger work in this direction.

 At times Bruser's writing is unfocused.
 She witches abruptly from an instructive voice to a reflective one.
 When she shares her personal experiences, the book turns quite personal -- for better and for worse -- reading more like a diary, frequently revealing or alluding to struggles and triumphs in Bruser's musical and personal life.

 Bruser imparts admonitions like, "Abandon inflated approaches … but open yourself to the exact texture of the music so that it penetrates you completely."
 Statements like these provoke an awkward oxymoronic tension.
-Cumulatively they form Bruser's ostintato, which spans from cover to cover: a call for the utmost in personal authenticity and depth of performance.
+Cumulatively they form Bruser's ostentato, which spans from cover to cover: a call for the utmost in personal authenticity and depth of performance.
 Good advice really.
 But Bruser delivers this message repetitively, rather dramatically at times, occasionally obscuring and distracting attention from the point at hand.
 Regarding the achievement of "the utmost in personal authenticity" and such, I'd say, all things in moderation, including moderation!

 This book would be easier to recommend if Ms. Bruser had not blended great advice and conjecture side by side.
 When she does I begin to doubt the depth of her knowledge and authority.
 Nevertheless, I'm sure her message and delivery will resonate with many.